-1. Name of the Appointed Actuary Last I irst Mid
+1. Name of the Appointed Actuary Last First Mid

-2. The Appointed Actuary's Relationship to the
+The Appointed Actuary's Relationship to the

 Company.

 Enter E or C based upon the following:

 E if an Employee of the Company or Group

 C if a Consultant

 3. The Appointed Actuary has the following

 designation (indicated by letter code):

 F if a Fellow of the Casualty Actuarial

 Society (FCAS)

 A if an Associate of the Casualty Actuarial

 Society (ACAS)

 M if not a member of the Casualty Actuarial

 Society, but a Member of the American

 Academy of Actuaries (MAAA) approved

 by the Casualty Practice Council, as

 documented with the attached approval

 letter.

 O for Other

 4. Type of Opinion, as identified in the

 OPINION paragraph.
 Enter R, I, E, Q, or N

 based upon the following:

 R if Reasonable

 I if Inadequate or Deficient Provision

 E if Excessive or Redundant Provision

 Q if Qualified.
 Use Q when part of the

 OPINION is Qualified.

 N if No Opinion

 5. Materiality Standard expressed in US dollars \$

 (Used to Answer Question #6)

-6. Are there significant risks that could result in Yes [ ] No[ ] Not A Applicable
+6. Are there significant risks that could result in

-Material Adverse Deviation? [ ]
+Material Adverse Deviation?
+Yes [] No [] Not App olicable []

-7. Statutory Surplus (Liabilities, Col 1, Line 37) \$
+Statutory Surplus (Liabilities, Col 1, Line 37) \$

 8. Anticipated net salvage and subrogation

 included as a reduction to loss reserves as \$

 reported in Schedule P (should equal Part 1

 Summary, Col 23, Line 12 1000)

 9. Discount included as a reduction to loss

 reserves and loss expense reserves as reported

-in Schedule P
+in Schedule P \$

-9.1 Nontabular Discount [Notes, Line \$
+9.1 Nontabular Discount [Notes, Line 4

 32B23, (Amounts 1, 2, 3 & 4)], Electronic Filing

-Cols 7, 8, 9, & 10,
+Cols 1, 2, 3, & 4, ф

 9.2 Tabular Discount [Notes, Line 32A23 \$

-(Amounts 1 & 2)], Electronic Filing Cols 7 & 8.
+(Amounts 1 & 2)], Electronic Filing Col 1 & 2.

 10. The net reserves for losses and expenses for

 the company's share of voluntary and

-involuntary underwriting pools' and
+involuntary underwriting pools' and \$

-associations' unpaid losses and expenses that \$

-are included in reserves shown on the · · · · · · · · · · · · · · · · · · ·
+associations' unpaid losses and expenses that are included in reserves shown on the 3

 Liabilities, Surplus and Other Funds page,

 Losses and Loss Adjustment Expenses lines.
 11. The net reserves for losses and loss

-adjustment expenses that the company carries

-for the following liabilities included on the
+adjustment expenses that the company carries for the following liabilities included on the

 Liabilities, Surplus and Other Funds page,

 Losses and Loss Adjustment Expenses lines.

 11.1 Asbestos, as disclosed in the Notes to \$

-Financial Statements (Notes, Line
+Financial Statements (Notes, Line Φ

 33A03D, ending net asbestos reserves for

 current year) Electronic Filing Col 5

 11.2 Environmental, as disclosed in the Notes \$

-to Financial Statements (Notes, Line
+to Financial Statements (Notes, Line Ψ

 33D03D, ending net environmental

 reserves for current year), Electronic

 Filing Col 5

 12. The total claims made extended loss and

 expense reserve (Greater than or equal to

 Schedule P Interrogatories).

 12.1 Amount reported as loss reserves \$

 12.2 Amount reported as unearned premium \$

-reserves
+reserves ¥

 13. Other items on which the Appointed Actuary

 is providing Relevant Comment (list separately) \$

+· ---

-ould exclude amounts relating to contracts
+The reserves disclosed in item 11 above sh ould exclude amounts relating to contracts

-specifically written to cover asbestos and o
+specifically written to cover asbestos and environmental exposures.
+Contracts

-specifically written to cover these exposur
+specifically written to cover these exposur -

-Liability (post 1986), Asbestos Abatement , Pollution Legal Liability, Contractor's

-Pollution Liability, Consultant's Environmental Liability, and Pollution and

-Remediation Legal Liability.
+Liability (post 1986), Asbestos Abatement, Pollution Legal Liability, Contractor's Pollution Liability, Consultant's Environmental Liability, and Pollution and Remediation Legal Liability.